Who We Are

 - Medical research

 Created by Jim Easton, CEO of Jas.
-D. Easton, Inc., the Foundations support the building and/or operation of outdoor and indoor archery facilities at city parks, schools, universities and sports complexes throughout the U.S. In addition to these facilities, the Foundations provide programs to train aspiring archers, trainers, coaches and administrators.
+D. Easton, Inc., the Foundations support outdoor and indoor archery facilities at city parks, schools, universities and sports complexes throughout the U.S. and provides programs to train aspiring archers, trainers, coaches and administrators.

 The first Easton Sports Development Foundation was created in 1984 with the mission to introduce this lifetime activity and historic Olympic-style sport of archery to more people in Southern California.
 The success of that effort led to the formation in 2006 of a second Easton foundation, Easton Sports Development Foundation II.